Layers

 Crescent Beach, Ecola State Park

-Crescent Beach is situated between Ecola Point and Chapman Point in Ecola State Park, about 20 miles (32 km) south-southwest of Astoria and 2 miles (3.2 km) north-northwest of Cannon Beach, Oregon.
+Crescent Beach lies between Ecola Point and Chapman Point in Ecola State Park, about 20 miles (32 km) south-southwest of Astoria and 2 miles (3.2 km) north-northwest of Cannon Beach, Oregon.
+It is accessible via a 1.5‑mile (2.4‑km) trail from Ecola Point.
+The post Crescent Beach, Ecola State Park appeared first on CoastView.

 CoastView • Oregon